 6- Also due to the large size of most public companies, it is normally not feasible for an acquiring company to finance the purchase single-handedly, hence easy availability of credit often prompts Private Equity firms to go for LBO’s, as funds can be sourced at lower rates.
 Vice-versa when credit markets are tightened, debt becomes more expensive and there will be fewer take-private transactions.
 For Example: In 2007, Blackstone bought Equity Office Properties for $39 billion; mainly due to the property market valued relatively cheaper and finance was also readily available.

-However, majority of these transactions are opportunistic in nature as these depend upon the economic environment hence management need to decide the corresponding route to be chosen to take advantage of the scenario which forces change in their managerial behaviour whereby they take initiatives such as divesting non-core business, downsizing and upgrading technology.
+However, majority of these transactions are opportunistic in nature as these depend upon the economic environment hence management need to decide the corresponding route to be chosen to take advantage of the scenario which forces change in their managerial behavior whereby they take initiatives such as divesting non-core business, downsizing and upgrading technology.
 Therefore, take-private transactions are feasible alternative for many public companies as long as debt levels are reasonable and the company continues to grow its free cash flow thereby creating long-term value for its shareholders.

 See at LinkedIn…